sithmel/diogenes/README.md

     next(undefined, text);
 });
 ```
-if the service is successful I pass undefined as the first argument and the result as second:
+if the service is successful it passes undefined as the first argument and the result as second.
+The first argument will contain an exception if the service fails:
 ```js
 registry.add("tokens", ['text'], function (config, deps, next) {
     next(undefined, deps.text.split(' '));